johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 - **Assertions:** Are the assertions specific and meaningful?
 - **Coverage:** Does the test cover the intended uncovered code?
 - **Regression:** Do the existing tests continue to pass?
-- **CI:** Does the CI workflow pass?
 - **Acceptance criteria:** Does the PR satisfy all criteria specified in the issue?
 - **Code quality:** Is the test clear, focused, and free of unnecessary duplication?

-Provide specific feedback using the test results, coverage report, CI results, code, or acceptance criteria as evidence.
+Provide specific feedback using test results, coverage report, code, or acceptance criteria as evidence.

 #### **6. Address Feedback and Merge**
 The PR author must: